-2. The coyote was once found only in the southwest and plains area of the continent.
+2. The coyote was once found only in the southwestern and plains area of North America.
 But as Europeans moved west — extirpating large predators such as wolves, cougars and bears that kept coyotes in check, and cutting down forests into prairie-like farmland — the coyote found its opening to spread into new territory.
 The species has now spread to nearly every corner of North America and into Central America.
 And coyotes don't just stick to rural areas.
 They have become residents in nearly every urban area across the continent as well!

 3. The eastern coyote is larger than the western coyote and has slightly more wolf-like features.
 Why?
 Recent DNA analysis has shown that as the western coyote spread east, it hybridized with eastern wolves (and there is even a little bit of domestic dog DNA mixed in, too).
 That's why the eastern coyote is often called the coywolf.
 This new variation of coyote may be recognized by scientists as a new subspecies, or even possibly a new species, in the future.
 Here is a handy infographic from PBS Nature that explains the "coywolf."

 4. Coyotes don't just stick to rodents for prey.
 They are omnivores who will happily feast on ripe berries, vegetables, fallen fruit and other healthy goodies.
 That's why if you're interested in keeping coyotes out of your yard, it is important to remove all food and water sources including cleaning up around any fruit and nut trees, berry vines, vegetable patches, under the bird feeder and anything else that might be considered food.
 And it should go without saying, put a lid on the compost bin and never leave pet food outside.

 5. Coyotes mate for life and are monogamous.
 In a 2012 study of 18 litters of coyotes, researchers discovered that once they find love, a coyote couple is in it for the long haul.
 According to Urban Coyote Initiative, "This loyalty holds even when there are other coyotes in adjacent

 territories and plenty of opportunity for cheating.
 But coyote pairs